2019 Webinar: Palliative Care: What It Is and When To Use It

 Dr. Hansen successfully co-authored and published several articles on her research as a principal investigator.
 She continues ongoing studies with the American Cancer Society MRSG, National Palliative Care Research Center, NIH/NINR and NIH/NCI.
 The long-term goal of her program of research is to develop interventions to improve symptom management and palliative care for patients with liver diseases and their families.

-Dr. Patel is a transplant-trained hepatologist and health services researcher at the David Geffen School of Medicine at UCLA.
-He is also a staff physician at the West Los Angeles Veterans Affairs Center.
+Aran A. Patel, MD, PhD is a transplant hepatologist and health services researcher at the David Geffen School of Medicine at UCLA.
+He is also a staff physician at the West Los Angeles Veterans Affairs Center and core investigator at the VA Center for the Study of Healthcare Innovation, Implementation and Policy (CSHIIP) in Los Angeles.
 He performed his residency in Internal Medicine at the Hospital of the University of Pennsylvania, followed by fellowship in gastroenterology at UCLA and fellowship in Transplant Hepatology at Mount Sinai.
+He completed a PhD in Health Policy and Management at the Fielding School of Public Health at UCLA in 2020.

-He is currently pursuing a PhD in Health Policy and Management at the Fielding School of Public Health at UCLA.
-Dr. Patel’s career goal is to ensure that patients with serious illnesses affecting the liver receive high-value care that optimizes their quality of life.
+Dr. Patel’s career goal is to ensure that patients with advanced liver disease receive high-value care that optimizes their quality of life.
 His research goal is to understand ways that principles of palliative care can be integrated in management of these patients and their caregivers.

 Mina Rakoski (Moderator)